 - a.
-Put an enrollee in danger.
+Put the enrollee in danger.

 - b.
 Put their peers in danger.

 - c.
 Put the staff in danger.

 - d.
-Requires one on one attention that would prevent staff from being able to teach
+Require one-on-one attention that would prevent staff from being able to teach

 - e.
 Disrupts the daily routine

 - f.
 Destroys property

-For severe disruptive behavior (hitting, biting, or scratching that leaves a mark on someone, as well as the use of verbal threats to teaching and/or other staff or the use of excessive profanity), the following procedures should be followed:
+Severe disruptive behavior is defined as:

+- physical injury that causes a mark on its victim or emotional distress as evident in children by immediate crying - child running to an exit door and pulling the handle, a child climbing on furniture and refusing to comply with verbal requests and the child responds with physical aggression without complying, - child spitting in someone's face

+Severe disruptive behavior will result with the following actions:

-- 1. The first time inappropriate behavior occurs, the child will be removed from the activity with which he/she was demonstrating inappropriate behavior.
+- 1. The first time the severe behavior occurs, the child will be removed from the activity with which he/she was demonstrating inappropriate behavior.
 He/she will be redirected, and the "Cool Down" policy will be followed.
-A note will be sent home to the parents. - 2.
-The second time inappropriate behavior occurs, the child will be removed from the activity, and the child will be brought to the Center Coordinator/Lead Teacher's office.
-The Center Coordinator/Lead Teacher will contact the parent and request that the parent comes to the center to observe the child's behavior.
-A meeting will be scheduled with the parent to discuss the situation and offer possible strategies to help with the child's behavior.

-3. The third time inappropriate behavior occurs, the parent/guardians will be contacted to come to the center to meet with a committee that may include the Center Coordinator/Lead Teacher, Head Start Director, Education Specialist, Assistant Head Start Director, Disabilities/Mental Health Specialist, Teacher, Family Advocate, and, if available, the Mental Health Consultant, to discuss the situation and develop new strategies to help with the child's behavior.
-The parent can decide to take the child home for the day if the behavior is harmful to other students and staff.
+The child will be provided with a one-on-one teaching staff, the counselor will provide strategies, and a note will be sent home to the parents. - 2.
+The second time the severe behavior occurs, the child will be removed from the activity, and the child will be brought to the Center Coordinator's office.
+The Center Coordinator will consult for approval with the Counselor, Head Start Director, Assistant Director, and/or Disability/MH Specialist to contact the guardian, explain the child's behavior, and request them to pick their child up.
+The Counselor will schedule a meeting with the parent to discuss the situation and offer more strategies to the staff andparent to help with the child's behavior before the child can return to school. - 3.
+The third time the severe behavior occurs, the child will be removed from the activity and brought to the Center Coordinator's office.
+The Center Coordinator will contact the guardian, explain the child's behavior, and request them to pick their child up.
+Before the child can return to school, the Counselor will schedule a meeting with the parent that may include the Center Coordinator, teaching staff, Head Start Director, Assistant Head Start Director, Education Specialist, Disabilities/Mental Health Specialist, and Family Advocate.
+The purpose of this meeting will be to discuss the child's behaviors, review the steps taken to improve behavior, and possible modification of the child's scheduled school day.
+If the child's schedule is modified, this will be for 5 days without severe incident.
+Ongoing consultation will be provided until the child's behavior is manageable in the classroom with the goal for the child to return to school full-time without incident of severe disruptive behavior.